mikrostew/advent-of-code/2022/descriptions/day22.md

         ..v...#.
 ```

 The final password is still calculated from your final position and facing from the perspective of the map.
-In this example, the final row is 5, the final column is 7, and the final facing is 3, so the final password is 1000 * 5 + 4 * 7 + 3 = 5031.
+In this example, the final row is 5, the final column is 7, and the final facing is 3, so the final password is 1000 * 5 + 4 * 7 + 3 = `5031`.

 Fold the map into a cube, then follow the path given in the monkeys' notes.
 What is the final password?

-Answer:
+Your puzzle answer was `162155`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **